mellor-lab/mellor-lab.github.io/book/contents/projects/antidepressant-ketamine.md

 # Mechanisms of the sustained antidepressant effects of ketamine

-This project led by [Joe Flanagan](../our-team/members/joeflanagan) aims to better understand the sustained antidepressant effects of ketamine and NMDA receptor antagonist.
+This project led by [Joe Flanagan](../our-team/members/joeflanagan) aims to better understand the sustained antidepressant effects of the NMDA receptor antagonist ketamine.

 ::::{grid} 1 3 3 3